-Subject Code BME32155 Subject Title Below-Knee Prosthetics Credit Value 4 Level 3 Pre-requisite / Co-requisite Pre-requisites ABCT2334 Human Pathophysiology; and BME21301 / IC2135 Material Processing and Technical Communication; and BME21149 Biomaterials Science and Engineering Co-requisite BME31125 Biomechanics Objectives This is part of the lower limb prosthetics studies, which provides students with the principles and practical laboratory experience in the prosthetic management of below-knee amputees.
-The subject progressively integrates the health and engineering studies which the students have taken as part of their earlier academic studies, and which form the basis for the derivation of the scientific principles used in the practice of lower limb prosthetics of below-knee levels.
-Intended Learning Outcomes Upon completion of the subject, students will be able to carry out the following procedures, in a safe manner, according to the below-knee amputees' conditions. a.
+Subject Code BME42101 Subject Title Above-Knee Prosthetics Credit Value 4 Level 4 Prerequisite and Co-Requisite Prerequisites ABCT2331 Human Biology for Biomedical Engineering I; and ABCT2332 Human Biology for Biomedical Engineering II; and BME21119 Fundamentals of Biomechanics; and BME32104 Below-Knee Prosthetics Co-Requisite BME31125 Biomechanics Objectives This is the second part of the lower limb prosthetics study, which provides students with the principles and practical laboratory experience in the prosthetic management of above-knee amputees.
+The subject progressively integrates the health and engineering studies which the students have taken as part of their earlier academic studies, and which form the basis for the derivation of the scientific principles used in the practice of lower limb prosthetics of above-knee levels.
+Intended Learning Outcomes Upon completion of the subject, students will be able to carry out the following procedures, in a safe manner, according to the above-knee amputees' conditions. a.
 To assess the patients b.
 To prescribe prosthetic interventions c.
-To take measurement on the patients d.
+To take measurements on the patients d.
 To design appropriate prosthetic devices e.
 To perform the technical process f.
 To fit the prostheses g.
-To evaluate the intervention h.
+To evaluate the interventionh.
 To communicate with the patients effectively Contribution to Programme Outcomes (Refer to Part I Section 10) Programme Outcome 1: Demonstrate an ability to apply knowledge of mathematics, science, and engineering appropriate to the Biomedical Engineering (BME) discipline.
+(Teach and Practice) Programme Outcome 3: Demonstrate an ability to design a system, component, or process relevant to BME to meet desired needs within realistic constraints, such as economic, environmental, social, political, ethical, health and safety, manufacturability and sustainability.
 (Teach and Practice)

-- Programme Outcome 3: Demonstrate an ability to design a system, component, or process relevant to BME to meet desired needs within realistic constraints, such as economic, environmental, social, political, ethical, health and safety, manufacturability and sustainability.
-(Teach and Practice) - Programme Outcome 4: Demonstrate an ability to identify, formulate, and solve BME problems.
+- Programme Outcome 4: Demonstrate an ability to identify, formulate, and solve BME problems.
 (Teach, Practice, and Measure) - Programme Outcome 7: Demonstrate an ability to use the techniques, skills, and modern engineering tools necessary for BME practice.
 (Teach and Practice) - Programme Outcome 9: Demonstrate an ability to function in multidisciplinary teams.
 (Teach) - Programme Outcome 11: Demonstrate an ability to communicate effectively and advise clients, professional colleagues, and other members of the community.
 (Practice and Measure)